 - Professor of Pathology & Cell Biology

-- Our laboratory is interested in determining how mutations in genes encoding proteins of the inner nuclear membrane cause a wide variety of inherited diseases, including muscular dystrophies, cardiomyopathy, lipodystophy and accelerated aging disorders.
+- How mutations in genes encoding proteins of inner nuclear membrane cause inherited diseases

-- We are also intrested in liver diseases, including fatty liver disease and autoimmune liver diseasess such as primary biliary cirrhosis.
+- Liver diseases, including fatty liver disease and autoimmune liver diseases.

 2R01AR048997 Worman (PI) 07/01/2002 - 06/30/2020

 The goals of this project are to examine the interaction between A-type lamins, emerin and LAP1 using genetic approaches in mice and biochemical and biophysical approaches in cells, to examine the binding of A-type lamins to ERK1/2 and to test how DUSP4 links activation of ERK1/2 to pathology in Emery-Dreifuss muscular dystrophy.

 NIH/NIAMS: Nuclear Movement LINC Complex and Emery-Dreifuss Muscular Dystrophy

 The goal of this project is to test the hypothesis that in Emery-Dreifuss muscular dystrophy there is a link between defective nuclear movement and ERK1/2 activity in myoblasts and muscle fibers and to examine the movement of nuclei and migration of myoblasts in cells with disease-causing mutations.